Market economy: Christianity

 In the Christian faith, the liberation theology movement advocated involving the church in labor market capitalism.
 Many priests and nuns integrated themselves into labor organizations while others moved into the slums to live among the poor.
 The Holy Trinity was interpreted as a call for social equality and the elimination of poverty.
-However, the Pope was highly active in his criticism of liberation theology.
+However, the Pope John Paul II was highly active in his criticism of liberation theology.
 He was particularly concerned about the increased fusion between Christianity and Marxism.
 He closed Catholic institutions that taught liberation theology and dismissed some of its activists from the church.

 Buddhism

-The Buddhist approach to the market economy was dealt with in E. F. Schumacher’s 1966 essay "Buddhist Economics".
+The Buddhist approach to the market economy was dealt with in E. F. Schumacher's 1966 essay "Buddhist Economics".
 Schumacher asserted that a market economy guided by Buddhist principles would more successfully meet the needs of its people.
-He emphasized the importance or pursuing occupations that adhered to Buddhist teachings.
+He emphasized the importance of pursuing occupations that adhered to Buddhist teachings.
 The essay would later become required reading for a course that Clair Brown offered at University of California, Berkeley.